aarongalbraith/flatiron-phase2-project/README.md

 We began with 30,155 records and 25 features.
 The data set supposedly contained records from King County, Washington, but cursory inspection revealed that a few hundred of the records were not even from Washington State.
 We used the latitude and longitude feature to make scatterplots of the data and further determine which records were in fact inside the boundaries of King County.
 Then we made some judgment calls to 1) *exclude* some records that were inside King County but clustered in a remote area far from the city of Seattle (and far from the rest of the data) and 2) *include* several records that were technically across the county line but still contiguous with many other records and worthy of comparison and analysis in our project.
 We dropped 972 records based on geographic location.

-The pared down records come from 51 unique cities and 76 zip codes.
+The pared down records come from 51 unique cities and 76 zip codes, as shown in the figure below.

 ![map of listings](images/map_of_listings.png)